Here is the simple answer… for a more in-depth explanation visit our snowmaking science page.

-Along with temperature, wind is a secondary consideration.
-If the wind is blowing continuously at 15+ mph, snow making may be difficult.
+Along with temperature, the wind is a secondary consideration.
+If the wind is blowing continuously at 15+ mph, snowmaking may be difficult.
 Snow will be formed, but it will likely deposit somewhere other than your backyard.
-If the wind is blowing, facing the water spray plume with the prevailing wind direction gives best results.
-Spraying the water plume into the wind will significantly decrease the amount of snow accumulation where you want it.
+If the wind is blowing, facing the water spray plume with the wind direction gives the best results.

-The volume of snow produced from a snow making machine is dependent on wet bulb temperature and the amount of water (gallons per minute) running through the system.
+The volume of snow produced from a snow-making machine is highly dependent on wet bulb temperature and the amount of water (gallons per minute) running through the system.
 With proper weather conditions, the amount of water running through the system will simply translate to more snow.
-A BYSS system that runs 1.2 gpm of water flow will roughly make about 40 cubic feet of snow per hour.
-2.4 gpm of water will make about 80 cubic feet, and so on.
-To put this in more perspective, our snow guns have a throwing distance of approximately 25 feet from the snow gun and a spray width of approximately 12 feet.
-In an 8 hour run, with a 1.2 gpm pressure washer, the majority of snow will fill a space of 25’x12’ with 12 inches of snow.
-With a 2.4 GPM system the snow volume will be approximately 25’x12’x2’ etc. For more pictures, and videos showing time lapses and snow volume please visit our gallery.
+A BYSS Forecaster system with a 1.2 GPM pressure washer will roughly make about 40 cubic feet of snow per hour.
+2.4 GPM of water will make about 80 cubic feet, and so on.
+To put this in more perspective, our Forecaster snow guns have a throwing distance of approximately 25-35 feet from the snow gun and a spray width of approximately 8-12 feet.
+In an 8 hour run, with a 1.2 GPM pressure washer, the majority of snow will fill a space of 25’x12’ with 12 inches of snow.
+With a 2.4 GPM system, the snow volume will be approximately 25’x12’x2’.

-A commercial snow gun typically runs between 50 to 100 gpm, which roughly equates to about 20 times the snow volume of a BYSS snow gun.
+A commercial snow gun typically runs between 50 to 100 GPM, which roughly equates to about 20 times the snow volume of a BYSS snow gun.
 The BYSS snow gun is designed with residential use in mind.
-A typical home garden water faucet will flow 7 – 10 gpm at 30 to 80 psi water pressure.
-To achieve water flow rates above 10 gpm, you need access to a reservoir, lake, or river with a high flow pump.
-The cost of resort snow making systems are usually millions of dollars and include water reservoirs, high flow water pumps loops, underground water pipes, and commercial air compression.
+A typical home garden water faucet will flow 7 – 10 GPM at 30 to 80 psi water pressure.
+To achieve water flow rates above 10 GPM, you need access to a reservoir, lake, or river with a high flow pump.
+The cost of resort snow-making systems is usually millions of dollars and include water reservoirs, high flow water pumps loops, underground water pipes, and commercial air compression.

 As a general statement, gas pressure washers are more durable that their residential electric counter-parts.
 In the snow making world, durability is important, since most snow making sessions run over many continuous hours.
 Residential electric pressure washers are made for intermittent use.
 Over the years, we have experienced that residential pressure washers die after 1 to 2 seasons (or more specifically after about 100 hours of continuous use).
 Of course, some have died earlier, and a few hearty souls have lasted 3 – 4 years.